 Firstly, download a copy of the p650 Application from the NSW Firearms Registry.
 As long as you can complete the checklist in Part B, you should be eligible for a permit.
 When you’ve done this, contact the Bellingen Rifle Club using the form on the home page, to arrange a day for you to go shooting.

 On the day, you’ll meet at the Dairyville Range and undergo instruction on range safety.
 You will need photo ID, and closed-in shoes (no thongs).
 The Range Safety Officer will supervise you one-on-one while you are shooting.
 If you are under 18, your parent or guardian will also need to be present.
 We have a number of club rifles for you to use.

-Range fees are $15 for the day, and ammunition is available for purchase.
+Range fees are $15 for the day ($10 for juniors), and ammunition is available for purchase.

 How to get your firearms license

 The SSAA NSW website is a good place to start.
 Firstly you’ll need to complete a Safe Shooting Course.
 The Club runs a number of these courses each year – contact us for details.
 Before undertaking the course you’ll need to meet the requirements of the P650 (as above), and you should watch the SSAA Safe Shooting video.
-The cost of the course is $80, which covers your range fees for the day and your ammunition.
+The cost of the course is $80, which covers your range fees for the day and a box of ammunition.

 On completion of the Safe Shooting Course you’ll receive a certificate, which you’ll need to scan and submit with your Application for a Firearms License through your Service NSW account.
 The Club can assist you with the application process.